Contrasting Embraer (NYSE:ERJ) & Montague International (NYSE:MIHL)

 Embraer (NYSE:ERJ) and Montague International (OTCMKTS:MIHL) are both aerospace companies, but which is the superior business?
-We will compare the two businesses based on the strength of their analyst recommendations, institutional ownership, dividends, earnings, profitability, valuation and risk.
+We will compare the two companies based on the strength of their risk, valuation, earnings, dividends, institutional ownership, profitability and analyst recommendations.

-38.1% of Embraer shares are owned by institutional investors.
-1.0% of Embraer shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This is a summary of recent ratings and price targets for Embraer and Montague International, as reported by MarketBeat.

 |Embraer